1530 Doris Drive

 What To Expect In A Comprehensive Oral Exam?

-The dentists at Fort Family Dental are focused on your comfort and well-being.
+Dr. Brenda Garrison and Dr. Sara Podoll are focused on your comfort and well-being.
 The dentists will walk you through every process of the exam while educating you of its importance.
 Generally, a comprehensive oral exam entails the following:

 A Pre-Clinical Exam